CodingNomads/flask-webdev/content/s12_sending_emails_and_email_verification/s12_p06_confirming_users.md

 With your new token generation and email sending capabilities, the time has come to combine them!
 Pop open your `register()` view function once again.

 This time around, you'll again make sure the user registration information is valid, then you'll `generate_confirmation_token()` for that user.
 Once you create a `token`, you'll `send_email()` with a template to create the confirmation link inside the email.
-Get it?
+Read those sentences again if it didn't quite make sense. :)

 And one more thing: just like your welcome and new user notification emails, you're mission is to create that template.
 It's to nicely ask your users to pretty please confirm their account.
 Like last time, make a text template and an HTML template.